defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 [*] Wrong credentials!
 ```

-So it's looking a lot like there will be more smart contract exploitation here.
+Looks like we're going to be doing some more smart contract exploitation!
 Digging deeper, I decided to take a look at the `Chainsaw.sol` file to get an idea of the functions I was working with:
 <p><br></p>

 `ChainsawClub.sol`: